Types of Aid

 Federal Direct Grad PLUS Loan

 For students in graduate programs only.
 Annual available amount: Cost of attendance minus other aid.
-Interest rate is fixed at 7.6%.
+Interest rate is fixed at 7.595%.
+Federal Direct Grad PLUS Loans have a loan fee of 4.248.
 Graduate or professional students don't have to make any payments while enrolled in school at least half-time, and for an additional six months after they graduate, leave school, or drop below half-time enrollment.
 During any period when a student is not required to make payments, interest will accrue on the loan.
 Students may choose to pay the accrued interest or allow the interest to be capitalized (added to the loan principal balance) when they have to start making payments.
 The loan servicer will notify the student when the first payment is due.